Night of the Living Dead (1990 film): Plot

-On the idyllic afternoon of August 23, 1989, siblings Barbara and Johnny visit their mother's grave in a remote cemetery in rural Butler County, Pennsylvania.
-A terrified elderly funeral director with blood on his forehead bumps into them there, garbles an apology and runs off.
-While offering to help him, they are attacked by a lone zombie that kills Johnny while Barbara desperately flees to a seemingly abandoned farm house.
+On the idyllic afternoon of August 23, 1989, siblings Barbara and Johnny visit their mother's grave in a remote cemetery in Butler County, Pennsylvania.
+A terrified elderly funeral director with blood on his forehead bumps into them there, garbles an apology, and runs off.
+While offering to help him, they are attacked by a lone zombie.
+Johnny is killed while Barbara desperately flees to a seemingly abandoned farm house.
 As she tries to ward off a group of undead, Ben (who fled Evans City) arrives and helps Barbara dispatch them.
 The two quickly bond and clear the house, barricading the doors and windows as night falls.

 They soon discover other survivors holed up in the cellar: Harry Cooper, his wife Helen, and their sick daughter Sarah who was bitten by a zombie, as well as teenaged lovers Tom Bitner and Judy Rose Larson.
-The group is divided over their next course of action: Harry insists on hunkering down in the cellar to wait for the authorities, while Ben believes that the cellar is a "death trap" and that they would be better off fortifying and defending the house.
-Noting that the zombies are sluggish, Barbara suggests that they leave on foot.
-Hostile tensions flare between Ben and Harry, so the Coopers stay in the basement while the others continue reinforcing the house.
+The group is divided over their next course of action: Harry insists on hunkering down in the cellar to wait for the authorities, while Ben believes that the cellar is a "death trap" and that they would be better off fortifying the house.
+Noticing the zombies' limited mobility, Barbara suggests that they leave on foot.
+Hostile tensions flare between Ben and Harry, leaving the Coopers to stay in the basement while the others continue reinforcing the house.
 The loud construction attracts a large swarm to the farmhouse, surrounding it and leaving the ragtag group trapped with nowhere to go.